DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/go.md

 ## Getting Started

-Initialization of the SDK depends on whether you want to use Cloud or Local bucketing.
+When initializing the Go SDK, you can choose to use `Cloud` or `Local` bucketing.
+The default mode is `Local`.

-Local bucketing requires an extra step to initialize the local bucketing engine _before_ calling the SDK and is the default mode for the SDK.

-If not using local bucketing - be sure to disable it via the DVCOptions setting `DisableLocalBucketing`.
+To use `Cloud` bucketing, set the DVCOptions setting `EnableCloudBucketing` to true.

 ```go
 package main